 What is acetaminophen, dextromethorphan, and diphenhydramine (Diabetic Tussin Night Time Formula)?

-Diphennydramine is an antihistamine that reduces the natural chemical histamine in the body.
+Diphenhydramine is an antihistamine that reduces the effects of the natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

-Acetaminophen, dextromethorphan, and diphenhydramine may also be used for other purposes not listed in this medication guide.
+Acetaminophen, diphenhydramine, and dextromethorphan may also be used for purposes not listed in this medication guide.

-What are the possible side effects of acetaminophen, dextromethorphan, and diphenhydramine (Diabetic Tussin Night Time Formula)?
+What are the possible side effects of this medicine (Diabetic Tussin Night Time Formula)?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about acetaminophen, dextromethorphan, and diphenhydramine (Diabetic Tussin Night Time Formula)?
+What is the most important information I should know about this medicine (Diabetic Tussin Night Time Formula)?